 Area of development Improvement of green supply chain design and management General findings SuperGreen analysis indicates that there is a lack of detail analysis of case-by-case specific needs and requirements.
 Although ICT solutions such as VTS, ERTMS, VMS are currently being applied in selected road and rail networks and in transport nodes (i.e. ports, terminals and freight villages), it is necessary to apply technologies in more segments or critical nodes in order to better distribute the traffic flow and reduce congestion (especially due to capacity limitation of rail and road networks).
 In addition there is a clear lack of data and statistics on transport performance, but also for identifying directions and intensity of cargo flows within the European region.
-Recommendations In order to advance technology up-take of existing solutions, and the development of new ones, a study of all main ports and transportation systems are necessary in order to harmonise the implementation of dedicated ICT systems and solutions (i.e. targeted impact studies).
-There is a need for increased emphasis on implementation of available supply chain management systems and solutions throughout the chain.
-Further elaboration on actions and measures that could reduce obstacles and improve stakeholders' ability to adopt new technologies and ICT solutions should be strengthened.
-As identified in D2.4 there is an evident lack of data and reliable tools enabling proper benchmarking exercises.
+Recommendations Development of co-modal transport optimisation models, development of transport simulators to better understand the impact of expected transport growth towards 2030, and development of co-modal emission calculators (CO2, SOx, NOx, PM, etc.) There is a need for increased emphasis on implementation of available supply chain management systems and solutions throughout the chain.
+Development of business models supporting more integrated transport solutions and transparency of supply chain operations As identified in D2.4 there is an evident lack of data and reliable tools enabling proper benchmarking exercises.
 This is critical for enabling measurement of transport performance.
-I addition, D6.2 concluded on a few issues also relevant for this development area: The concept of cluster governance, applicable in cases where a closer integration of the involved actors could lead to overall performance improvements, needs to be further researched as it seems quite promising for supply chain applications.
-The design of harmonised port tariffs that reward vessels operating on cleaner fuel whilst in port is a recommended market based measure for sea-going and inland waterway vessels sailing along green corridors.
+In addition, D6.2 - Policy Recommendations, Final version concluded on a few issues also relevant for this development area: The concept of cluster governance, applicable in cases where a closer integration of the involved actors could lead to overall performance improvements, needs to be further researched as it seems quite promising for supply chain applications.
+The work performed on standardised estimation of transport-related external costs, with emphasis on measuring and allocating CO2 and other emissions, needs to be continued until a universally acceptable methodology is reached.
+The work of CEN and ISO in this direction needs to be supported and accelerated.
+The Life Cycle Cost methodology needs to be introduced in decision making and environmental assessment.
+At least one certified multimodal carbon and environmental footprint calculator needs to be developed supporting the relevant actions of the 2011 White Paper.